MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Invoke-MgBetaSummaryIdentityGovernanceLifecycleWorkflowRun.md

 ## SYNOPSIS
 Get a summary of runs for a specified time period.
 Because the amount of runs returned by the List API call can be overwhelming, this summary allows the administrator to get a quick overview based on counts.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgSummaryIdentityGovernanceLifecycleWorkflowRun](/powershell/module/Microsoft.Graph.Identity.Governance/Invoke-MgSummaryIdentityGovernanceLifecycleWorkflowRun?view=graph-powershell-1.0)

 ## SYNTAX